whatisnuclear/website/waste.md

 nucleus.
 Note that Krypton and Cesium are two possible fission products, but many other pairs of elements also occur.</caption>
 </figure>

+From the outside, nuclear waste looks exactly like the fuel that was loaded into the reactor &mdash; typically assemblies of cylindrical metal rods enclosing fuel pellets.
+But because nuclear reactions have occurred, the contents aren't quite the same.

 Like everything, nuclear waste is made of elements you can find on the periodic table, including [isotopes]({% link isotopes.md %}) of iron, zinc, germanium, zirconium, silver,